hansonkd/puff/readme.md

 #### Performance

-Right now there hasn't been too much focus on raw performance, because ultimately performance comes from SQL query optimizations (indexes, no n+1, etc).
+Right now there hasn't been too much focus on raw performance in GraphQL, because ultimately performance comes from SQL query optimizations (indexes, no n+1, etc).
 Puff's structure encourages you write your queries in a layer basis without having to rely on dataloaders or complicated optimizers allowing you to directly express the proper SQL.
 Ultimately the performance of the GQL server is based on how optimized your queries are to the indexes and structure of your DB.

+Puff won't magically make WSGI faster, but where Puff really excels is pushing down tight loops or iterations into the Rust Layer.
+Think about if you wanted to run multiple queries in parallel and perform some computation on them, resulting in Bytes.
+It's better to push this function into Puff.
+See the `/examples/wsgi.rs::get_many` function for an example.

 #### Status

 This is extremely early in development.
-While many months of weekends have gotten it this far, the scope of the project is ambitious.
+The scope of the project is ambitious.
 Expect things to break.

-Probably the end game of puff is to have something like gevent's monkeypatch to automatically make projects compatible.
+Probably the end game of puff is to have something like gevent's monkeypatch to automatically make existing projects compatible.